 A Fannie Mae or Freddie Mac mortgage word date on or after Oct.
 1, 2017.

-Current loan bills without 30-day delinquency in the beyond six months.
+Current loan bills without 30-day delinquency in the past six months.

-No multiple 30-day delinquencies within the past year.
+No multiple 30-day failures within the past year.

-No antisocial payments more than 30 days overdue.
+No antisocial payments are more than 30 days overdue.

 Key differences between HARP and the new programs

-There are several key differences between HARP and the brand new excessive LTV packages.
-While HARP most effectively allowed homeowners to apply for the program as soon as possible, those new excessive LTV programs don’t limit how generally a person can use them.
+There are several key differences between HARP and the brand-new excessive LTV packages.
+While HARP most effectively allowed homeowners to apply for the program as soon as possible, those new bloated LTV programs don’t limit how generally a person can use them.
 If you already refinanced with a HARP mortgage, you’re ineligible to use the new excessive LTV applications, consistent with each corporation’s tips.
 Additionally, there’s a loan age requirement for the new programs that didn’t exist under HARP.
-Fannie Mae and Freddie Mac require underwater loans to be at the least 15 months antique before they can be refinanced.
+Fannie Mae and Freddie Mac require underwater loans to be at least 15 months old before they can be refinanced.